 Australia's amazing natural scenery isn't limited to what you see above the ground – once you glance beneath the surface of our coastal waters, you'll be treated to vibrantly coloured corals, tropical fish, massive rock formations, and historic shipwrecks.
-If you're itching to take a look under the water on your trip down under, try jumping in to one of these snorkelling spots.
+If you're itching to take a look under the water on your trip to Australia, try jumping in to one of these incredible snorkelling spots.

 The holiday town of Port Douglas in far north Queensland is one of the best places to access the Great Barrier Reef.
 Just 15 minutes away by boat is the Low Isles, where you can snorkel among corals beside the local population of sea turtles.
 You can visit the Low Isles on a day trip or even a half-day trip with Reef Sprinter if you’re short on time.